khan-atiq/khan-atiq/README.md

 # Hi there, I'm Atiq Khan!

-I am an aspiring DevOps Engineer with a keen interest in Cloud Computing, Infrastructure as Code, and Continuous Delivery.
+I am a DevOps Engineer with a keen interest in Automation, Cloud Computing, Infrastructure as Code, and Continuous Delivery.
 I am passionate about designing, implementing, and maintaining, deploying highly available, scalable, and fault-tolerant solutions.

 ## 🔗 Connect